argoproj/argo-cd/docs/proposals/cmp-parameters.md

 #### Terms

-* **Parameter announcement**: an instance of a data structure which describes an individual parameter that may be applied to a specific Application.
+* **Parameter definition**: an instance of a data structure which describes an individual parameter that may be applied to a specific Application.
+(See the [schema](#parameter-definition-schema) below.)
+* **Parameters announcement**: a list of parameter definitions.
+(See the [schema](#parameters-announcement-schema) below.)
 * **Parameterized CMP**: a CMP which supports rich parameters (i.e. more than environment variables).
 A CMP is parameterized if either of these is true:
-  1. its configuration includes the sections consumed by the default CMP server to generate parameter announcements
+  1. its configuration includes the sections consumed by the default CMP server to generate parameters announcements
-  2. it is a fully customized CMP server which implements an endpoint to generate parameter announcements
+  2. it is a fully customized CMP server which implements an endpoint to generate parameters announcements

-#### Parameter announcement / parameters serialization format
+#### Parameters announcement / parameters serialization format

-Parameter announcements should be produced by the CMP as JSON.
+Parameters announcements should be produced by the CMP as JSON.
 Use JSON instead of YAML because the tooling is better (native JSON libraries, StackOverflow answers about jq, etc.).

 Parameters should be set in the manifest as a map of section names to parameter name/value pairs.
 YAML is used because